 Maximize ecological, social, and economic benefits

-Understand the ecological, social, and economic aspects of the eCDT program to maximize benefits using a comprehensive approach.
+Understand and identify synergies among the ecological, social, and economic aspects of the eCDT program to maximize benefits using a comprehensive approach.
+Each eCDT program will have varying levels of benefits across each dimension, but users should avoid achieving benefits at the expense of other areas of impact.

 Address data and verification needs across fisheries and supply chains

-Data and verification needs will differ across stakeholders and nodes of the supply chain.
-Recognize these unique needs while also considering how to safely and equitably collect, store, and share that data without compromising workers’ rights.
+Different stakeholders and nodes of the supply chain will have different data and verification needs.
+Recognize these particular needs while also considering how to safely and equitably collect, store, and share that data while upholding worker voice, engaging workers throughout the process, and supporting worker-driven initiatives.